castle-engine/cge-documentation/vrml_engine_internals/README.md

     to refresh `html-parts` files, based on current `cge-www` files.

-- Install DocBook with XML tools: on Debian-like systems: `apt get docbook-xml docbook-xsl xmlto opensp fop`
+- Install DocBook with XML tools: on Debian-like systems: `apt install docbook-xml docbook-xsl xmlto opensp fop`

 - You also need _Castle Game Engine_ build tool working (we use it for HTML post-processing tool written using CGE).